Consumer goods giant Unilever vows to slash use of plastic

 THE HAGUE, Netherlands (AP) — Consumer products giant Unilever, whose brands include Dove soaps and Lipton teas, said Monday it aims to halve its use of non-recycled plastics by 2025.

-CEO Alan Jope said that the plan to slash use of the so-called virgin plastics will require a “fundamental rethink” in its packaging policies.
+The move, which appears crafted to resonate with younger, more environmentally aware consumers, will require a “fundamental rethink” in the company’s packaging policies, said CEO Alan Jope.

-The company aims to achieve the goal by reducing its use of all plastics by 100,000 metric tons and using more recycled plastic.
+Unilever aims to achieve the goal by reducing its use of all plastics by 100,000 metric tons and using more recycled plastic.

-Unilever previously pledged to make all its plastic packaging reusable, recyclable or compostable by 2025 and to use at least 25% recycled plastic in packaging by that year.
+The multinational previously pledged to make all its plastic packaging reusable, recyclable or compostable by 2025 and to use at least 25% recycled plastic in packaging by that year.

 The company also said Monday it aims to collect and process more plastic packaging than it sells by 2025.